-On campus model: takes place on the Poughkeepsie campus, and coursework may be completed either through full-time or part-time study.
+MA in Educational Psychology on campus model: takes place on the Poughkeepsie campus, and coursework may be completed either through full-time or part-time study.
 Candidates are admitted for a fall semester start.
 A limited number of courses are offered in the summers.
 The program is designed so that it can be completed by a full-time student in three to four semesters, completing 9 or 12 credits each semester.
 A full-time student usually attends evening classes and takes 9 credits per semester.
 Each course is worth three credits and meets one evening per week, with some online course opportunities.
-Parttime students must complete the program within five years from first matriculation in the program.
+Part-time students must complete the program within five years from first matriculation in the program.
 Study plans can be customized for individual student needs.
 Some courses are offered both fall and spring, other courses are offered only fall or only spring.
 The study plans will reflect the order of course offerings.
 Since graduate education students are currently accepted three times per year (fall, spring, and summer), and students can register as full-time or part-time, at this time there are no specifically coordinated cohorts for the on-campus model.
 Study plans are customized according to individual needs and availability of courses.
 Due to course availability and course planning, candidates in collaboration with the Director of Graduate Programs will design a study plan for each student upon their acceptance into the program.
 Candidates should follow the study plan and consult with the director for any changes.

-Hybrid model: is a cohort-based program model.
+MA in Educational Psychology hybrid model: is a cohort-based program model.
 Students start the hybrid model only in summers.
 This unique 36-credit program is designed to be completed in two years, with two courses completed each semester: summer, fall, and spring.
-In recognition of the busy and tightly scheduled lives of professional educators today, the program takes advantage of the superior online resources of Marist to combine short, two-week summer sessions on the beautiful campus in Poughkeepsie with online work during the rest of summer session and the entire length of fall and spring semesters.
+In recognition of the busy and tightly scheduled lives of professional educators today, the program takes advantage of the superior online resources of Marist to combine short, one-week summer sessions in each summer on the beautiful campus in Poughkeepsie with online work during the rest of summer session and the entire length of fall and spring semesters.
 There are two short summer sessions held at the Marist campus.
-The summer sessions will take place on campus for two weeks and continue online for another three weeks.
-All fall and spring semester courses are delivered online.
+The summer sessions will take place on campus for one extended week (Monday to Sunday), and continue online for another four weeks.
+All fall and spring semester courses are delivered asynchronously online.
 Marist has a long history of collaborative research and development, including Marist/IBM collaboration, to build outstanding online learning environments.
 As a result Marist now has cutting-edge technology platforms and includes the traditional services of email, chat, discussion groups, web servers, as well as iLearn, a dynamic and flexible system for offering online coursework.
 This graduate program takes full advantage of these resources.
 Because this is a cohort-based model, courses are offered in a specified sequence and candidates follow the already set cohort program.
-Since this is a very intensive program in a hybrid model, students must have good selfmanagement and organization skills.
+Since this is a very intensive program in a hybrid model, students must have good self-management, time and task management, and organization skills.